Info for New Candidates

 You should attend the central Doctoral Induction within the first two months of enrolling as a doctoral candidate.
-The next induction is on Wednesday 11 March (9am to 3pm), and we recommend you book as soon as possible.
+We recommend you book as soon as possible.

-If you are from overseas, you may also like to consider attending the University's optional International Orientation.
+If you are an international candidate, you may also like to consider attending the University's optional International Orientation.

 Wahapū is a comprehensive digital system for managing doctoral candidature.
 It is used by doctoral candidates, supervisors, academic heads, and all other parties involved in managing doctoral processes.